Time to read: 8 min

 Draw a construction line to represent the centerline of the tooth.
 For a 19-tooth gear, there are 19 teeth poking out and 19 spaces between the teeth, so we need the centerline of the tooth to be the whole circle (360 degrees) divided by 2 (the tooth and valley) divided by 2 (half the tooth) divided by 19 (the number of teeth).
 Dimension the angle as “=360/4/19”.

 Mirror the spline about the tooth centerline.

 To define the outside of the gear, create a circle around the pitch circle.
-Draw a radial line from base circle on the right hand side to the pitch circle and another from the pitch circle to the new circle (the outside).
-Make these two lines equal length, so the outside circle is the same radial length larger than the pitch circle as the base circle is smaller.
+Draw a radial line from base circle on the right-hand side to the pitch circle and another from the pitch circle to the new circle (the outside).
+Make these two lines equal lengths, so the outside circle is the same radial length larger than the pitch circle as the base circle is smaller.

 Now we have all the lines that will define our gear.
 In another new sketch on the same plane, draw a concentric circle with extends to the inside end of the spline (just barely smaller than the base circle, allowing a small amount of clearance).
 Extrude this circle to the desired gear thickness.

 In a new sketch on the same plane, use “offset entities” and a dimension of “0.00” to copy the right-hand spline into the new sketch.
 Repeat for the left-hand spline.

 In the same sketch as above, use “offset entities” and a dimension of “0.00” to copy the circle from step 18.
 Then repeat for the outermost circle from step 17.